 Topping

 - In a medium saucepan over medium-low heat warm the heavy cream.
 In a bowl add the chocolate, after the cream is warmed pour on top of the chocolate.
-Let sit for 5 minutes then add butter.
+Let sit for 5 minutes.
 Whisk everything together until evenly combined and glossy whisk in Baileys until fully combined.

 - Take the cheesecake out of the fridge and use an angled spatula to gently release the crust from the sides of the springform pan, then release the pan and use the spatula to gently release the crust from the bottom of the pan, if you wanted to serve it on a different plate.